 If you purchase part way through an accounting year you may be liable for charges not yet demanded even if they relate to a period prior to your purchase.
 In such circumstances your conveyancer would normally arrange for the seller to set aside some money to cover their part of the period (usually called a service charge retention).

-With just 68 years left to run the likely cost is going to range between £9,500 and £11,000 as well as professional fees.
+With only 71 years unexpired the likely cost is going to be between £9,500 and £11,000 as well as costs.

 The suggested premium range that we have given is a general guide to costs for extending a lease, but we are not able to supply a more accurate figure in the absence of comprehensive due diligence.
 Do not use the figures in a Notice of Claim or as an informal offer.
 There are no doubt other concerns that need to be considered and you obviously want to be as accurate as possible in your negotiations.
 Neither should you move forward placing reliance on this information before getting professional advice.

 My husband and I yesterday found out that one of the partners of the law firm handling the purchase conveyancing in Thurmaston is is the sister of the vendor.
 Is this acceptable?